jlaire/dlx-cpp/README.md

     Langford pairs for n = 6: 0
     Langford pairs for n = 7: 26
     Langford pairs for n = 8: 150
+    $ ./build/langford -v <<< '1 2 3 4'
+    Number of unique Langford pairings for n = 1: 0 Number of unique Langford pairings for n = 2: 0 Number of unique Langford pairings for n = 3: 1
+    3 1 2 1 3 2
+    Number of unique Langford pairings for n = 4: 1
+    4 1 3 1 2 4 3 2

 Example: Sudoku
 ===============